KeithCu/FlaskEvents/README.md

 ### 10. Alternative Calendar Views
 - **Description**: Add additional calendar views, such as week view, photo view, or summary view.
 - **Importance**: Low to Medium (Rank: 10)
-- **Why It’s Important**: Different views cater to varied user preferences, enhancing the calendar’s versatility.
+- **Why It's Important**: Different views cater to varied user preferences, enhancing the calendar's versatility.
 - **Implementation Considerations**:
   - **Week View**:
-    - Use FullCalendar’s week view (`timeGridWeek`) in `month.html`.
+    - Use FullCalendar's week view (`timeGridWeek`) in `month.html`.
   - **Photo View**:
     - Add a `featured_image` field to the `Event` model.
     - Create a `/photo` route and `photo.html` template to display events as a gallery.